JUNJIE-FU/Genotype-Search/readme.md

 ## Installation and Usage

-- Make sure htslib and bcftools were correctly installed, and make sure the path of bcftools executable file was added to ·$PATH· variable.
+- Make sure htslib and bcftools were correctly installed, and make sure the path of bcftools executable file was added to `$PATH` variable.
 - Download this repository
 - Switch to drupal environment, and lunch this module with `drush en -y zmap_genotype`